Study Abroad Scholarships

 Max Kade Foundation Scholarships for Semester- and Year-Long Study in Berlin

 In coordination with the Department of Germanic, Russian, and East European Languages and Literatures and the Rutgers Center for Global Education at Rutgers, the Max Kade Foundation is offering up to two scholarships per year of $5,000 each to undergraduate students enrolled in the Rutgers University Study Abroad programs in Berlin.

-For additional information, contact the Department of German, Russian, & East European Languages & Literatures by emailing our Administrative Assistant, Janae Baker, at firstname.lastname@example.org or by calling 848-932-7781.
+For additional information, contact the Department of German, Russian, & East European Languages & Literatures by emailing our Program Coordinator, Mary Mehalick, at

 Max Kade Foundation Travel Grant for Summer Study in Berlin

-The German Department, with the support of the Max Kade Foundation, is offering 20 Travel Grants in the amount of $1,500 to support full-time undergraduate students who have been accepted to the Rutgers in Berlin Summer Program.
+The German Department, with the support of the Max Kade Foundation, is offering 20 Travel Grants in the amount of $1,500 to support full-time undergraduate students who have been accepted to FUBIS Term II through Rutgers Study Abroad (link here for more information on the program, and to apply).
 Knowledge of German is not required to apply for the grant and students from across the university are encouraged to apply.
 Preference is given to students who are German majors or minors or students enrolled in courses in the German program at Rutgers University.
-If you qualify and are interested in applying for the Travel Grant, please indicate this in your application for Rutgers in Berlin.

 External Fellowships for Study Abroad

 External scholarships, such as those from Fulbright, DAAD (German Academic Exchange), and Rotary, can be the best way for many graduating seniors to spend a year at a university in German-speaking Europe.
 Our students who have received these and similar scholarships have found their experience abroad invaluable, and have benefited by being able to add these awards to their resumes.